 - Prakas 986 outlines new compliance requirements generally consisting of: - a.
-The retention of annual TP documentation, which the Cambodian taxpayer must submit to the b.
-An annual reporting requirement, whereby Cambodian taxpayers who transact with related parties must state if they have TP documentation completed and declare related party transactions for the fiscal year.
+The retention of annual documentation, which the Cambodian taxpayer must submit to the GDT upon request.
+This documentation should detail related party transactions and the TP methodologies used to justify the value of the transaction; - An annual reporting requirement, whereby Cambodian taxpayers who transact with related parties must state if they have TP documentation completed and declare related party transactions for the fiscal year.